stacks-network/docs/src/pages/build-apps/examples/public-registry.md

 )
 ```

-Let's add the owner information and the details for the first ever registered todos list (with `registry-id` 1) to the `RecentActivities` component.
+Let's add the owner information and the details for the first ever registered to-dos list (with `registry-id` 1) to the `RecentActivities` component.
 The `SmartContractsApi` of the client library provides methods to read these data from the blockchain.

 ### Step 1: Add state variable for first registration